 Facts About Taos Pueblo

-Taos Pueblo is the only UNESCO Living World Heritage Site in the U.S. In 1992 it was designated as a UNESCO Heritage Site.
-Before, in 1960 the Pueblo was designated a National Historic Landmark.
+Taos Pueblo is the only UNESCO Living World Heritage Site in the U.S. Since 1992 it is a UNESCO Heritage Site.
+Before, in 1960 Pueblo was a National Historic Landmark.

 How old is Taos Pueblo?